 The current state of the stock shall be defined in relation to reference points or relevant proxies or verifiable substitutes allowing for effective management objectives and targets.
 Remedial actions shall be available and taken where reference point or other suitable proxies are approached or exceeded.

-No. Supporting clauses 4
+No. supporting clauses 4

-Supporting clauses applicable 4
+Applicable supporting clauses 4

-Supporting clauses not applicable 0
+Non-applicable supporting clauses 0

 Overall level of conformity High

-Non Conformances None
+Non-conformance None